sydneynw/UK-UHF-pTx-Workshop-2024/README.md

 ## Further Guidance

-If you have any additional questions, wish to offer suggestions, or have any special accommodation requirements, please contact ‹a href="mailto: sydney.williams@glasgow.ac.uk" ›Sydney Williams</a>).
+If you have any additional questions, wish to offer suggestions, or have any special accommodation requirements, please contact [Sydney Williams](mailto:sydney.williams@glasgow.ac.uk).